TI-Toolkit/tivars_lib_py/README.md

 ## Examples

-You can find more sample code in [`examples`](https://github.com/TI-Toolkit/tivars_lib_py/tree/main/examples) that details common operations on each of the entry types.
+You can find more sample code in [`examples`](https://github.com/TI-Toolkit/tivars_lib_py/tree/main/examples), which detail common operations on each of the entry types.
 There are also examples for interfacing with popular external libraries (e.g. NumPy, PIL).
 Contributions welcome!